Email Marketing Dictionary

 feedback loop (FBL): A mechanism through which inbox providers notify email senders of spam complaints by their subscribers using a standard Abuse Report Format (ARF), allowing senders to unsubscribe those subscribers

-footer: The HTML text at the bottom of an email that includes the promotional fine print, legal language, unsubscribe link, mailing address, and other details
+footer: The HTML text at the bottom of an email that includes the promotional fine print, legal language, unsubscribe link, postal mailing address, and other details

-forward to a friend (FTAF): Providing a link in your email that takes subscribers to a form that allows them to forward all or a portion of your email to one or more people that they know
+forward to a friend (FTAF): Providing a link in your email that takes subscribers to a form that allows them to forward all or a portion of your email to one or more people they know

-freemail: An email account that is available for free from Yahoo, AOL, Gmail, Outlook.com, or another inbox provider
+freemail: An email account that is available for free from Yahoo, Gmail, Outlook.com, or another inbox provider

-gift services footer: A secondary content block typically positioned just before the footer that pulls together links to gift guides, order-by deadlines, return policies and other important seasonal buying information
+gift services footer: A secondary content block typically positioned just before the footer that pulls together links to gift guides, order-by deadlines, return policies, and other important seasonal buying information

-graceful degradation: Using fallbacks to provide adequate email experiences when advanced coding, animated GIFs, images, HTML, and other elements aren’t supported
+graceful degradation: Using fallbacks to provide adequate email experiences when advanced coding, animated gifs, images, HTML, and other elements aren’t supported

 header: The upper portion of an email that includes your brand’s logo

-hero: see primary message
+hero: see primary content block

 image blocking: When inbox providers or subscribers don’t allow the images in an email to load